BuysDB/SingleCellMultiOmics/README.md

 demux.py -si GTTTGA *.gz --y --hdi 1
 ```

-For every fragment in input.bam find if it is a valid CHIC seq fragment and deduplicate.
+For every fragment in input.bam find CHIC seq fragments and deduplicate these.
 Fragments with the same cell barcode, umi, library and strand and starting within a range of 5 bp from each other are assigned as duplicate.
 The mnase cut site location is recorded into the DS tag.
 When alleles are specified using -alleles, the molecule assignment is split up by allele, this means that if two fragments map to the same location and share the same umi, but contain SNPs which indicate differing alleles, the reads are not assigned to the same molecule.
 For every fragment the ligation sequence is recorded into the RZ tag.
 ```
 universalBamTagger.py --chic --ftag -moleculeRadius 5  -o tagged.bam input.bam
  ```

 Show relative abundance of reads and unique molecules across 384 well plate.